ibm-cloud-docs/power-iaas/faq.md

 {: faq}

 Volume is auxiliary when `isAuxiliary` field of volume is true.
 When `replicationEnabled` is true and `isAuxiliary` is false then volume is a master volume.

+## How can I check the serial number of my virtual server instance?
+{: #check-serial-no}
+{: faq}

+The serial number is available after you deploy your virtual server instance and you can choose to display the serial number system value.

+You must pin the IBM i virtual server instances that use the IBM i licenses.
+If you do not pin the virtual server instances and request a migration to a different host, the serial numbers changes, and the IBM i license will not work.